-We see a voice bot as nothing more than an extra layer on top of your chatbot.
-You can reuse your existing chatbot, and Chatlayer will handle the speech-to-text (STT) and text-to-speech (TTS).
-Configuring voice in Chatlayer.ai is a matter of minutes, and we've created some custom components to make configuration easier.
+A voice bot is an extra layer on top of your chatbot.
+You can reuse your existing chatbot, and we will handle speech-to-text (STT) and text-to-speech (TTS).
+Configuring voice using our platform is a matter of minutes and we've created some custom components to make the configuration even easier.

-Activate your Chatlayer.ai phone channel by going to the Channels tab, and clicking the + icon next to Phone.
+Activate your phone channel by going to the Channels tab and clicking the '+' button next to 'Phone'.

-If you want to test out a first version of your voice bot, before going to production, you can use the Chatlayer.ai test number.
-Before you can use this test number to call your bot, you have to your number to the bot, so Chatlayer.ai knows which bot you're trying to talk to.
+2 – If you want to enact the real experience, you can call a test number.
+Before you can use a test number to call your bot, you have to add your number to the bot so we know which bot you're trying to talk to.

-When you're ready to move your bot to production, get in touch with us.
-We will set up a phone number for your bot specifically which can be used to forward calls to or be called directly.
+When you're ready to move your bot into production, please get in touch.
+We will set up a specific phone number for your bot which can be used to call directly or forward calls to.
 A typical phone architecture looks like this:

-If you want to trigger a certain flow when the user is silent for a set time, use the event described here.
+If you want to trigger a certain flow when the user is silent for a set time, use the event which we describe here.

-You can save whatever it is the user is saying as a variable by using the voice message format type in an input validation.
+You can save anything the user is saying as a variable by using the voice message format type in an input validation.
 Read more here.

 These actions are available when you configure the voice channel and will allow you to: